DrewWaltonsTech/valet-gentoo/index.md

 As you may know, Laravel offers [Homestead](https://laravel.com/docs/5.4/homestead), another local Laravel development environment.
 Homestead and Valet differ in regards to their intended audience and their approach to local development.
 Homestead offers an entire Ubuntu virtual machine with automated Nginx configuration.
 Homestead is a wonderful choice if you want a fully virtualized Linux development environment or are on Windows.

-Valet _Linux_ requires you to install PHP and a database server directly onto your local machine.
+Valet _Gentoo_ requires you to install PHP and a database server directly onto your local machine.
 This is easily achieved by using your package manager.
 Valet provides a blazing fast local development environment with minimal resource consumption, so it's great for developers who only require PHP / MySQL and do not need a fully virtualized development environment.

 Both Valet and Homestead are great choices for configuring your Laravel development environment.
 Which one you choose will depend on your personal taste and your team's needs.

 ## <a name="installation">Installation</a>

+- Review Gentoo-specific [requirements](requirements) before installing Valet Gentoo.
- - Install Valet with [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) via `composer global require cpriego/valet-linux`.
+- Install Valet with [Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) via `composer global require drewwalton19216801/valet-gentoo`.
 - Run the `valet install` command.
 This will configure and install Valet and DnsMasq, and register Valet's daemon to launch when your system starts.

 Once Valet is installed, try pinging any `*.test` domain on your terminal using a command such as `ping foobar.test`.
 If Valet is installed correctly you should see this domain responding on `127.0.0.1`.

 Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.

-> Valet *Linux* is installed as a `composer` global package.
+> Valet *Gentoo* is installed as a `composer` global package.
 You need to have composer installed in your system and ideally have the composer global tools added to your `PATH`.

 > Before installation, you should review your system specific [requirements](requirements) and make sure that no other programs such as Apache or Nginx are binding to your local machine's port 80.